Diesel particulate filter: Regeneration

 In some cases, in the absence of a fuel-borne catalyst, the combustion of the particulate matter can raise temperatures so high, that they are above the structural integrity threshold of the filter material, which can cause catastrophic failure of the substrate.
 Various strategies have been developed to limit this possibility.
 Note that unlike a spark-ignited engine, which typically has less than 0.5% oxygen in the exhaust gas stream before the emission control device(s), diesel engines have a very high ratio of oxygen available.
 While the amount of available oxygen makes fast regeneration of a filter possible, it also contributes to runaway regeneration problems.

 Some applications use off-board regeneration.
 Off-board regeneration requires operator intervention (i.e. the machine is either plugged into a wall/floor mounted regeneration station, or the filter is removed from the machine and placed in the regeneration station).
 Off-board regeneration is not suitable for on-road vehicles, except in situations where the vehicles are parked in a central depot when not in use.
 Off-board regeneration is mainly used in industrial and mining applications.
 Coal mines (with the attendant explosion risk from coal damp) use off-board regeneration if non-disposable filters are installed, with the regeneration stations sited in an area where non-permissible machinery is allowed.

 Many forklifts may also use off-board regeneration – typically mining machinery and other machinery that spend their operational lives in one location, which makes having a stationary regeneration station practical.
 In situations where the filter is physically removed from the machine for regeneration there is also the advantage of being able to inspect the filter core on a daily basis (DPF cores for non-road applications are typically sized to be usable for one shift – so regeneration is a daily occurrence).

 Removal or tampering

-Intentionally removing or tampering with a DPF device, known as variously as "deleting", "defeating" or "tuning", is prohibited by the EPA.
-Several manufacturers and retailers of diesel emissions defeat devices have been fined up to $1 million dollars.
+Intentionally removing or tampering with a DPF is prohibited by the EPA.
+The act of removing emission control devices, such as a DPF, is commonly referred to as "deleting."
+Several manufacturers and retailers of diesel emissions defeat devices have been fined up to $1 million.